lula/ngx-soap/README.md

 ## Example

-In this example the example app is created with angular cli:
+In the following example the app is created with angular cli:

-`ng new example`
+`ng new ngx-soap-app`

-`cd example`
+`cd ngx-soap-app`

 Install `ngx-soap`: